Datagrid, a Procore Company

 Why use Azure Data Lake Storage with Datagrid

-• Bidirectional data lake access: Datagrid's AI agents read raw files from ADLS Gen2 and write transformed results back to the same repository without intermediate staging.
+• Bidirectional data lake access: Datagrid agents read raw data from Bronze zones and write cleaned, enriched results back to Silver and Gold zones.

-• Event-driven automation: Datagrid can trigger workflows on source changes so pipelines run when new files land in ADLS Gen2.
+• Event-driven execution: Datagrid agents trigger on source change detection in ADLS Gen2.

 What you can build with Azure Data Lake Storage and Datagrid